MagellansNotebook/Logbook/eTracker/README.md

 If the details of the item is incorrect simply double click on it and it will auto-populate the **Edit Item Box**.
 The user can update any information required.
 The **Commit Button** will save the changes made into the database.

 ![ScanPage](https://user-images.githubusercontent.com/51066040/62017680-eb5a1300-b1fa-11e9-9d54-0f883656f166.jpg)

+**Track Page**

+The Track Page is used to check the item's history.
+It keeps 10 recorded events which displays when it was last checked and the updates made to the item.
+Particularly, the changes made on the **Location** is important because it will tell the user where it was last seen.

+The user can search of a particular item either by the following:
+* Unique ID
+* Description
+* Serial Number
+* Asset Number

+By simply clicking on the **Add Button** or pressing **Enter** will seach for the item from the database.
+It will display its information in the **Equipment List Box** if it existed.

+Double-click on the item to check its history.
+The details will be displayed on the **Record List Box**.